 Pacific Decadal Variability

-AR5 assessed that there is low confidence in projections of future changes in Pacific decadal variability (PDV) due to the inability of CMIP5 models to represent the connection between PDV and Indo-Pacific SST variations.
-Because the PDV appears to encompass the combined effects of different dynamical processes operating at different time scales, representation of PDV in climate models remains a challenge (see Chapter 3, Section 3.7.6) and its long-term evolution under climate change uncertain.
+The AR5 assessed that there is low confidence in projections of future changes in Pacific decadal variability (PDV) due to the inability of CMIP5 models to represent the connection between PDV and Indo-Pacific SST variations.
+Because the PDV appears to encompass the combined effects of different dynamical processes operating at different time scales, representation of PDV in climate models remains a challenge (Section 3.7.6) and its long-term evolution under climate change uncertain.